-Can treating foot and ankle pain help knee pain go away and prevent knee replacement?
+Can treating foot and ankle pain prevent knee replacement?

 Ross Hauser, MD, Caring Medical Regenerative Medicine Clinics, Fort Myers, Florida